Why You Should Create Your First Project

 The situation at hand

-- Get yourself (and your team) organised by setting up a project to work on together.
+Get yourself (and your team) organized by setting up a project to work on together.

 When you’ve got a big task at hand, the best way to tackle it is by breaking it down into a number of smaller (more manageable) tasks.
 Trust me, it’ll feel a lot less daunting then.
 Do this early enough, and you’ll give you and your team comfortable lead time to get things executed well.